Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 To use this project, follow these steps:

 1. Prepare cleaned training, validation, and testing datasets with columns such as 'text' and 'label'.
-2. Explore the available pretrained language models on Huggingface that interest you.
+2. Explore the available pre-trained language models on Huggingface that interest you.
 3. Copy the model name and paste it into the `model_name` variable in `main.py`.
 4. :wrench: Adjust relevant parameters such as learning rate, batch size, etc., as specified in `main.py`.
 5. :wrench: Try out different techniques and parameters, such as focal loss and class balancing, which are provided in the `tools` folder.